The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Abstract

 \section{Abstract}

-Adversarial training has been the topic of dozens of studies and a leading method for defending against adversarial attacks.
-Yet, it remains largely unknown (a) how adversarially-robust ImageNet classifiers (R classifiers) generalize to out-of-distribution examples; and (b) how their generalization capability relates to their hidden representations.
-In this paper, we perform a thorough, systematic study to answer these two questions across AlexNet, GoogLeNet, and ResNet-50 architectures.
-We found that while standard ImageNet classifiers have a strong texture bias, their R counterparts rely heavily on shapes.
-Remarkably, adversarial training induces three simplicity biases into hidden neurons in the process of ``robustifying'' the network.
-That is, each convolutional neuron in R networks often changes to detecting (1) pixel-wise smoother patterns \ie a mechanism that blocks high-frequency noise from passing through the network; (2) more lower-level features \ie textures and colors (instead of objects); and (3) fewer types of inputs.
-Our findings reveal the interesting mechanisms that made networks more adversarially robust and also explain some recent findings \eg why R networks benefit from much larger capacity \citep{xie2020intriguing} and can act as a strong image prior in image synthesis \citep{santurkar2019image}. \keywords{Deep Learning \and Computer Vision \and Robustness \and Adversarial Training \and Interpretability \and Texture \and Shape}
+Increasingly more similarities between human vision and convolutional neural networks (CNNs) have been revealed in the past few years.
+Yet, vanilla CNNs often fall short in generalizing to adversarial or out-of-distribution (OOD) examples which humans demonstrate superior performance.
+Adversarial training is a leading learning algorithm for improving the robustness of CNNs on adversarial and OOD data; however, little is known about the properties, specifically the shape bias and internal features learned inside adversarially-robust CNNs.
+In this paper, we perform a thorough, systematic study to understand the shape bias and some internal mechanisms that enable the generalizability of AlexNet, GoogLeNet, and ResNet-50 models trained via adversarial training.
+We find that while standard ImageNet classifiers have a strong texture bias, their R counterparts rely heavily on shapes.
+Remarkably, adversarial training induces three simplicity biases into hidden neurons in the process of ``robustifying'' CNNs.
+That is, each convolutional neuron in R networks often changes to detecting (1) pixel-wise smoother patterns \ie a mechanism that blocks high-frequency noise from passing through the network; (2) more lower-level features \ie textures and colors (instead of objects);and (3) fewer types of inputs.
+Our findings reveal the interesting mechanisms that made networks more adversarially robust and also explain some recent findings \eg why R networks benefit from much larger capacity \citep{xie2020intriguing} and can act as a strong image prior in image synthesis \citep{santurkar2019image}.